zpcllyj/zpcllyj.github.io/_pages/home.md

 ---
 permalink: /
-title: "About Me"
+title: ""
-excerpt: "Home"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /home/
   - /home.html
 ---

+# About Me

 I am a senior undergraduate student majoring in atmospheric science from [Peking University](http://english.pku.edu.cn/).
 I am particularly interested in the modern climate, including atmospheric dynamics and oceanography.
 I care about the changes of stratospheric ozone and Antarctic sea ice as well.
 In my research, I use a combination of reanalysis, numerical modeling, and analysis of observations.
 As an undergraduate student, I work under the supervision of [Prof. Yongyun Hu](http://www.phy.pku.edu.cn/~yyhu/) in PKU, and recently also work with [Prof. Eli Tziperman](https://www.seas.harvard.edu/climate/eli/) at Harvard. (learn more about me)